 L-250.
-EMERGENCY BRAKE APPLICATION AND PENALTY BRAKE APPLICATION - HELPER/PUSHER SERVICE
+EMERGENCY BRAKE APPLICATION AND PENALTY BRAKE APPLICATION - PUSHER SERVICE

-- (a) In the event of an emergency brake application on the head end, the Engineer of the leading locomotive will immediately notify by radio the Engineer of the second or pusher locomotive.
-Upon receipt of such information, the Engineer of the second or pusher locomotive will immediately place the automatic brake valve handle in emergency position. - (b) In case of an emergency condition, the Engineer of the second or pusher locomotive will stop the train by applying brakes in
+- (a) In the event of an emergency brake application, the Engineer of the leading locomotive will immediately notify the Engineer of the pusher locomotive who will immediately place the automatic brake valve handle in emergency position. - (b) In the event of a penalty brake application, the Engineer of the leading locomotive will immediately notify the Engineer of the pusher locomotive who will promptly place the throttle in IDLE.